Amir2170/FAQ-card/README.md

 ** if user clicks on the question itself instead of arrow it is still possible to see the asnwer and the arrow will rotate as well.

+**this website is responsive for both mobile and desktop i tried to design it in a way so that if users change their viewport width or height still have the same experience as much as possible(i tried my best!!!!).

 **************************written by AMIR2170*************************